xen-0/CrystalMatch/docs/user guide.md

 The Feature Matching does not account for scaling and assumes that both the Formulatrix and beamline image have the same resolution.

-The scale can be specified using the `--scale s1:s2` flag where s1 and s2 are the pixels per `[unit]` (resolution) of the Formulatrix and beamline images respectively.
-Note that the actual unit used does not matter but the values must be relative to each other.
+The scale can be specified using the `--scale r1:r2` flag where r1 and r2 are the resolutions in `[unit]` per pixel of the Formulatrix and beamline images respectively.
+Note that the unit used does not matter but the values must be relative to each other.

-The default values for scale are set in the Alignment phase configuration file (`align.ini`) and can be modified - these will still be overridden by the command-line flag.
+The default values for scale are set in the Alignment phase configuration file (`align.ini`) and can be modified - these will be overridden by the command-line flag.

 ### Configuration and Log Files